How do I migrate from Front and keep my data?

 Two-way sync accounts (e.g., Gmail, Office 365): If your email account was connected to Front using a supported two-way sync, emails will not be imported from Front’s export.
 Instead, you must connect the same email account directly to Missive so messages can start syncing automatically in both directions.

-SMTP-forwarded inboxes: If your Front inbox was configured with SMTP forwarding, we will import those forwarded emails directly from your Front export files.
+Front-only emails: If you have emails that exist solely in Front, we will import those emails directly from your Front export files.

-Not sure if you have an SMTP-forwarded account?
+Not sure if you have a emails that exist only in Front?
 You can read more about it below.

 We will begin importing the most recent data first.
 Processing times depend on the volume.
 Here's an estimate: